Travis Kelce Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Season Stats

-- Kelce has 560 receiving yards on 49 catches (71 targets) with four touchdowns this season, averaging 70.0 yards per game.
+- Kelce has caught 49 passes on 71 targets for 560 yards and four touchdowns, averaging 70.0 yards per game.

 - With six targets in the red zone this season, Kelce has been on the receiving end of 14.0% of his team's 43 red zone pass attempts.